trungdq88/Awesome-Black-Friday-Cyber-Monday/README.md

 # 💵 Awesome Black Friday / Cyber Monday Deals - 2023 🤑

 A curated list of deals on Black Friday 2023.
-Feel free to add your app's deal below [with a Pull Request]([https://github.com/trungdq88/Awesome-Black-Friday-Cyber-Monday/issues/74](https://github.com/trungdq88/Awesome-Black-Friday-Cyber-Monday/issues/367)).
+Feel free to add your app's deal below [with a Pull Request](https://github.com/trungdq88/Awesome-Black-Friday-Cyber-Monday/issues/368).

-Make sure you add your deal **at the end** of each category (first come, first merged).
+Make sure you add your deal **at the end** of each category (first come, first merged). ([See rules]([url](https://github.com/trungdq88/Awesome-Black-Friday-Cyber-Monday/issues/367)))

 Follow the discount emoji below: